 Domestic Violence and Divorce in AZ

-We all know that domestic violence in Arizona is a serious problem, but many of us have done little to nothing to prevent it.
+We all know that domestic violence in AZ is a serious problem, but many of us have done little to nothing to prevent it.
 With the escalating number of abusive relationships in our society, it is well past the time we all take a look at the effects of domestic violence in Arizona.
 Many people who suffer as a victim of domestic violence choose to get divorced.
 The correlation between domestic violence and divorce are high, but not high enough.
 If you do wish to file for divorce, it is imperative you find an attorney who has experience with both domestic violence and divorce in Arizona.

 Many people are aware domestic violence has a negative impact on the victim.
-It is also important to be aware that the longer that the abuse continues, the more negative those effects will be.
-It is absolutely vital that the victim recognizes the abuse and removes themselves from the situation for their own physical, emotional and psychological health.
-If this doesn’t happen, the negative effects become increasingly more significant.
+It is also important to be mindful of the fact that the longer that the abuse continues, the more negative those effects will be.
+It is vital that the victim recognizes the abuse and removes themselves from the situation for their physical, emotional and psychological health.
+If this doesn’t happen, the adverse effects become increasingly more significant.